Humblemonk/DiceMaiden/README.md

 `/roll s 4d6` : Simplify roll output by not showing the tally.

+`/roll nr 4d6` : Simplify roll output by not showing the results.

 `/roll p 4d6` : Private roll results.
 Roll four six-sided dice and return the results privately.

 `/roll 4d6 ! unsort` or `!roll ul 4d6`: Roll four six-sided dice and unsort the tally.